chaos-mesh/website/docs/development_guides/run_e2e_tests.md

 kind load docker-image pingcap/e2e-helper:latest
 ```

-After that, you could execute e2e tests by
+4. Now you should be able to execute e2e tests by executing:

 ```shell
 make e2e-build